JacksonBurns/xtb-ts-screener/paper/paper.md

 Literature precedent from the chemical informatics field at large indicates that GNNs often perform better than typical NNs on chemical data.
 The dataset of proposed transition states partially optimized by xTB and their corresponding converged/failed label has been graciously provided for use by Haoyang Wu of the Green Group.

+The data used for training is parsed from a Gaussian logfile using a pre-designed Python-based parser that could stand to be rewritten in Julia.
+Initially a few hundred samples were parsed for rapid prototyping, then an initial set of 16000, followed by an additional 4000.

 # Results
 Following the example by Avik Pal in the Lux documentation, a Long Short Term Memory RNN was trained on the data.
 All coordinate matrices were zero-padded to a uniform length for ease of encoding, with 55 input dimensions and 6 hidden dimensions and a sigmoid activation.